cyrilkodjo/cyrilkodjo/README.md

 - 👋 Hi, I’m @cyrilkodjo
 - 👀 I’m interested in Front-end dev, SPFx, Azure Cloud and M365 App development
 - 🌱 I’m currently learning Front-End Dev, PowerApps and Azure Cloud
-- 💞️ I’m looking to collaborate on ShaerePoint related development
+- 💞️ I’m looking to collaborate on SharePoint related development
 - 📫 How to reach me @kojofrimpong on twitter

 <!---